 Increased Ripple-Free Torque or Speed in BLDC Motors Operating under Current or Voltage Saturation

-The CSA invention presents a novel electronic commutator of BLDC motors with any back-EMF waveform such that the commutator minimizes power dissipation, subject to current and voltage limits of the motor's drivers.
+The Canadian Space Agency (CSA) invention presents a novel electronic commutator of BLDC motors with any back-EMF waveform such that the commutator minimizes power dissipation, subject to current and voltage limits of the motor's drivers.
 When one or more phases reach their voltage and/or current saturation levels, the controller optimally reshapes the stator currents of the remaining phases for continuing accurate, ripple-free torque production -- the controller automatically reshapes the excitation currents in such a way that the motor continues to generate the torque that is requested.
 A closed-form solution for the optimal phase currents at given angular position, velocity and desired torque, renders the control algorithm suitable for real-time implementation.

 This innovation allows the motor to operate above the rated speed and torque that would be achieved without current reshaping.
 This optimal management of the motor's excitation currents can significantly increase the rated speed or torque of the motor in the face of voltage and current limits of the drivers.
 Experiments show that the maximum torque capability is boosted by 20% when the phase saturation is considered in the phase current shape function.